Music Video Monday: Top 20 Memphis Music Videos of 2016 (Part 2)

 Shannon used the WREC building as the main setting in his short film "Broke Dick Dog", and he returns with a cadre of dancers and a stone cold banger from Pavé.
 Go get that cake.

 This three minute epic keeps switching gears as it accelerates to a Jurassic punchline.
-It's sense of chaotic fun took the prize at the revived Indie Memphis music video category.
+Its sense of chaotic fun took the prize at the revived Indie Memphis music video category.

 3. Yo Gotti “Down In The DM”